nickzoic/nick.zoic.org/art/hyper-normal/index.md

 layout: draft
 tags:
     - speculation
+    - maths
 title: 'Hyper-Normal'
 summary: "Why is it that every case is an exception to a rule?"
 ---

 ## Of Lines, Squares, Cubes and Hypercubes

-Imagine sampling a single variable, it doesn't really matter what we're measuring.
+Sample a single variable, it doesn't really matter what we're measuring.

 For the sake of the example, let's assume it has a [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution).